 Labor and delivery nurses typically work in hospitals, although some may work in stand-alone birthing centers.
 They are often the first person a family comes in contact with and are the primary source of support and care till the babies are safely delivered.
-Labor and delivery nurses will monitor the fetal heartbeat as well as watch for any complications.
+Labor and delivery nurses will monitor the fetal heartbeat and watch for any complications.
+They can administer medications per the physician’s orders, suggest more comfortable labor positions, and communicate patient needs to other medical staff.
+Also, they will assist the obstetrician or certified nurse-midwife with the baby’s delivery.

 After the baby is born, labor and delivery nurses will perform initial assessments on the newborn and help with any post-birth care for the parent.
 This can include delivering the placenta, stitches, and additional medications.
 If appropriate, they may also help with the first breastfeeding.

-To become a labor and delivery nurse, students must complete a nursing program and earn either an associate’s of science in nursing or a bachelor’s of science in nursing.
+To become a labor and delivery nurse, students must complete a nursing program and earn either an associate of science in nursing or a bachelor of science in nursing.
 Key skills to excel in this role include staying calm in intense situations, being a strong advocate for the patients, and having infinite patience for the labor and delivery process.
 State licensure as a registered nurse is required to work in this field, but certification is optional.

 Labor and Delivery Nurse Specializations & Degree Types